 Cyclopentolate Hydrochloride (sye-kloe-PEN-toe-late hye-droe-KLOR-ide)

-Used to dilate your eyes (make the pupils bigger) before an eye exam.
+Used to dilate your eyes before an eye exam.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to cyclopentolate, or if you have narrow-angle glaucoma.
+This medicine is not right for everyone.
+You should not use it if you had an allergic reaction to cyclopentolate, or if you have narrow-angle glaucoma.

 How to Use This Medicine